RemmyDev1/CarScrapper/README.md

     3.Attribution: You must credit the original creator (or copyright holder) of the product in any distribution or public use.

-    4.Modification: You may modify the product for educational purposes only, but any redistribution of modified versions must adhere to this license.
+    4.Modification: You may modify the product for educational purposes only, but 'NO' redistribution of the modified versions.
 By using this product, you agree to comply with the terms of this license.